rmosolgo/graphql-ruby/guides/authorization/pundit_integration.md

 ```

 Pundit scopes [don't play well](https://github.com/rmosolgo/graphql-ruby/issues/2008) with `Array`s, so the integration _skips_ scopes on Arrays.
 You can also opt out on a field-by-field basis as described below.

+You can also customize how the scopes are looked up and applied, see below.

 #### Bypassing scopes